Mark Sisco, M.D.

 While you have plenty of pros and cons to ponder, remember that you do not have to choose your implant type on your own.
 It’s best to talk your options over with a board-certified plastic surgeon who will guide you to the right option for your body, lifestyle, and goals.

-To see examples of the results created with each type of implant, please visit my before-and-after photo gallery.
+To see additional examples of the results created with each type of implant, please visit my before-and-after photo gallery.

 If you would like to discuss your options with a breast augmentation surgeon in the Northshore area, please contact me online or call (847) 504-2333.